jimniels/blog/src/client/posts/2018-08-02-choosing-a-static-site-generator.md

 ---
-title: Choosing a Static Site Generator
 tags: engineering iconGalleries
 ---

+# Choosing a Static Site Generator

 For probably the past three or four years, my icon gallery sites ([iosicongallery](http://www.iosicongallery.com/), [macosicongallery](http://www.macosicongallery.com/), and [watchosicongallery](http://www.watchosicongallery.com/)) have been powered by Jekyll.
 Each icon on the site is a “post” in Jekyll without any body content, i.e.